JUSTSUJAY/Tickr/README.md

 ## Contributing

 We welcome contributions to improve the Productivity Dashboard!
 Please feel free to submit issues, feature requests, or pull requests.
+- **Note** - Not all the features have been implemented yet, as of now I've marked them with a 🟡

 ## License